Castle Kilbride: History

-Every year after James Livingston's retirement there was a picnic held for all of the company employees along with their families.
+Every year after Livingston's retirement there was a picnic held for all of the company employees along with their families.
 Upon the death of Livingston, their son, John Peter, his wife Laura, and their daughter Laura Louise moved into Castle Kilbride.
 The Livingston oil company began to decline at the invention of latex paint.

 Castle Kilbride was sold to the Township of Wilmot in 1993.